apache/spark/docs/job-scheduling.md

 ### Caveats

-- In [standalone mode](spark-standalone.html), without explicitly setting cores for each executor, executors will get all the cores of a worker.
+- In [standalone mode](spark-standalone.html), without explicitly setting `spark.executor.cores`, each executor will get all the available cores of a worker.
 In this case, when dynamic allocation enabled, spark will possibly acquire much more executors than expected.
 When you want to use dynamic allocation in [standalone mode](spark-standalone.html), you are recommended to explicitly set cores for each executor before the issue [SPARK-30299](https://issues.apache.org/jira/browse/SPARK-30299) got fixed.

 ### Configuration and Setup